-Wholesome Meals: Lunch will be provided daily, and is included in the price.
-Vegetarian, Gluten Free, and Vegan diets can all be accommodated for, and most of the food is grown right here in the Willamette Valley, with Gourmet Mushrooms and Medicinal Mushroom Teas.
+Wholesome Meals: Lunch and Dinner will be provided daily, and is included in the price.
+Vegetarian, Gluten Free diets are accommodated for, and most of the food is grown right here in Oregon, with Gourmet Mushrooms and Medicinal Mushroom Teas.

-Lodging: Limited camping space on-site is free and available to early registrations.
-Local accommodations can be booked at these unique Eugene locations, all of which are walking and biking distance to the Event sites:
+Tent camping space on-site is free and encouraged.
+Local accommodations can be booked at these suggested Eugene locations, all of which are a short driving or easy biking distance to the Event sites:

 Mushrooms in the Greenhouse

-We will retrofit a greenhouse for mushroom production and plant companionship.
+Indoor mushroom cultivation techniques can vary from passively growing in the shower, to building dedicated grow houses for mushroom production.
 In this segment of the course we will be covering how to create artificial growing conditions for a variety of mushrooms, both in the soil and through the use of bags and containers.
-Irrigation strategies, air circulation, temperature control, and natural pest abatement will also be covered
+Irrigation strategies, air circulation, temperature control, and natural pest abatement will also be covered.